NTIA/sigmf-ns-ntia/ntia-location.sigmf-ext.md

 # ntia-location extension v1.0.0
-The ntia-location namespace provides metadata to describe an object's location.
+The ntia-location namespace provides metadata to define a coordinate system, and record an object's location.

-`ntia-location` is fully compliant with the [SigMF](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#namespaces) specification and conventions. `ntia-location` supplants lat/log in `sigmf-core` allows the use of custom coordinte systems
+`ntia-location` is fully compliant with the [SigMF](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#namespaces) specification and conventions. `ntia-location` can be used instead of lat/long in `sigmf-core`, where the use of custom coordinate system is required.

 ## 1 Global
 `ntia-location` extends the [Global](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#global-object) with the following name/value pairs: